modio/modio-docs/public/en-us/web-services/embeddable-hub/communication.md

 | modioInit   | true      | Informs the containing site that the Embeddable Hub has loaded                                           |
 | modioPage   | string    | Informs the containing site of the current page the Embeddable Hub is on                                 |
 | modioScroll | number    | Used to control the vertical scroll position of the containing window                                    |

+## JavaScript API

+The Embeddable Hub exposes a JavaScript API that is useful for calling functions directly when the hub is embedded in-game.
+More details will be coming soon, but you can contact us at developers@mod.io for more information.